nguyensjsu/cmpe281-avengers/User-Story.md

 # Items

-Create a new Item Model with the following fields:
+Create a new Product Catalog with the following fields:
 Name, Description, Price

 Create several in the admin or shell

-Create new routes and templates to show a listing of the items
+Create new routes and templates to show a listing of the items(books)

 /items ->shows all items

 Create new route and template to show just one listing

-Create more then 10 items
+Create more than 10 items

 Shopping cart/order

-Create a new Model called Order (This is the shopping cart!)
+Create a new Model called Cart (This is the shopping cart!)
-An order belongs to multiple users, and has multiple items.
+A cart belongs to multiple users, and has multiple items.
 A user can have many orders.
-An order has a status column, which is an integer field:

-1 - In shopping cart

-2 - Purchased

-For any given group of users, you can only have one order with a status equal to 1.

-When a user adds an item to the shopping cart, if there is no order with a status equal to 1, then create a new order for the user.
+When a user adds an item to the shopping cart, then it  create a new order for the user.

 Create a new route and view for /cart
 /cart shows what items are in that users cart